Roadmap

 Recently completed

-- residents of three local authority areas are now able to complete a free cardiovascular health check at home (NHS Health Check online)
+- residents of 6 local authorities are now able to complete a free cardiovascular health check at home (NHS Health Check online)

 Up next

-- scaling up NHS Health Check online to more local authorities and GP practices
+- continue scaling up NHS Health Check online to more local authorities and GP practices, and making the journey easier for people to complete

-- piloting a service for people to find the right services to achieve and maintain a healthy weight
+- piloting a service that helps people measure and understand their health, and find the right services to stay healthy

-- testing the use of AI tools integrated into the Better Health apps to support setting goals and achieving positive health changes
+- testing the use of AI Health Coach with real users, to support setting goals and achieving positive health changes

 HomeTest